scipy-conference/scipy_proceedings/papers/mark_wickert_239/mark_wickert_239.rst

 The above results for MPSK and MQAM show that the ISI introduced from mismatch filtering is the greatest at highest modulation orders of, i.e., :math:`M`, i.e., 32PSK and 256QAM, and when :math:`\alpha_\text{tx} = .25` and :math:`\alpha_\text{rx} = .5`.
 In this subsection we briefly show how even a very simple adaptive equalizer can mitigate filter mismatch.
-In particular we consider
-an 11-tap equalizer to jointly minimize mismatch ISI yet balance noise enhancement.
-The short tap design was chosen since we need it to adapt quickly and to minimize system complexity.
+An 11-tap equalizer is chosen to jointly minimize mismatch ISI yet balance noise enhancement.
+The short tap design can adapt quickly and minimize system complexity.
 To fit the SA-BEP analysis framework the equalizer is designed for fixed operation at :math:`E_b/N_0 = 20` dB, while the SA-BEP simulation is run for 20 dB :math:`\leq (E_b/N_0)_\text{dB} \leq` 25dB.
 In general an equalizer for digital communications is made adaptive using the least mean-square (LMS) adaptation algorithm [Ziemer]_ to minimize the mean-square error (MMSE) between the filter output and hard decision symbol estimates.

+..
 For this paper the optimal operating point was over the range of Eb/N0 that cross the :math:`10^{-6}` BEP point on the theoretical BEP curve.

 Figure :ref:`IQBEP11TapEQ256QAM` shows the effects of mismatch filtering when paired with a short length equalizer on 256QAM and :math:`\alpha_\text{tx}/\alpha_\text{rx} = .
 25⁄.
 5`.
 The :math:`E_b/N_0` degradation is brought to